-But which is the best data analytics tool for your needs?
+But which data analytics tool is best suited for your needs?
 What is the difference?
 What are the factors to consider when choosing between the two?
-This blog will discuss everything you need to know about Power BI and answer these questions in great detail.
+This blog will cover everything you need to know about Power BI and provide in-depth answers to these questions.

 What is Microsoft Fabric?